Child Welfare Reform: Improve Community-Based Care

 Both Foster Families and Foster Children Need Support

 Children who have experienced abuse or neglect, and even those who have witnessed domestic violence, are vulnerable to lifelong negative impacts.
 Children ages 0 to 5 are the most vulnerable.
-While children with substantiated instances of abuse or neglect are connected with Early Steps, the state’s program that ensures children at-risk of developmental delays receive necessary services when they would make the largest impact, this policy needs be extended to all children in contact with DCF.
+While children with substantiated instances of abuse or neglect are connected with Early Steps, the state’s program that ensures children at-risk of developmental delays receive necessary services when they would make the largest impact, this policy needs to be extended to all children in contact with DCF.
 Trauma-informed services need to be available to older children as well.
 Addressing the issues throughout childhood can help end the cycle of involvement with the child welfare system.

 The state needs to support the adults who help care for children when they are unable to live in their parent’s home.
 Foster parents and relative caregivers often need to supplement the small stipend the state provides to access child care, purchase new clothes, and other items children need.
 Services and support for relative and foster parents often vary by location in the state.

 Guardian ad Litem (GAL), the program that provides a voice for children in the dependency process, is a success story in the state’s child welfare system.
-The program has successfully expanded its coverage of children involved with the child welfare system while pushing new policy that will allow children in out-of-home care to have a measure of normalcy similar to their peers.
+The program has expanded its coverage of children involved with the child welfare system while supporting policy that will allow children in out-of-home care to have a measure of normalcy similar to their peers.
 The program needs to continue to be a funding priority and should be expanded to provide a voice for all dependent children.

 A Full Review and Creation of a Blueprint for the Child Welfare System is Needed